aspose-imaging-cloud/aspose-imaging-cloud-docs/imaging/getting-started/overview/_index.md

 ## **Security and Authentication**

-The Aspose.Imaging Cloud APIs are secured and requires authentication - please, check [JSON Web Token Authentication](https://docs.aspose.cloud/display/totalcloud/JSON+Web+Token+Authentication) article for more details.
+The Aspose.Imaging Cloud APIs are secured and requires authentication - please, check [Authenticating API Requests](https://docs.aspose.cloud/total/getting-started/rest-api-overview/authenticating-api-requests/) article for more details.